mikro-orm/mikro-orm/README.md

 - cascade persist in collections
 - aggregate support?
 - improve populating in EM#find() method
-- rehydrate and populate missing references when fetching already loaded entities from db
 - add nativeUpdate and nativeDelete (without hooks support), allow only entities in EM#remove
 - remove references on other entities when deleting entity (e.g. from M:N collection)
-- support for string ids in find query

 ## TODO docs

 - 1:M / M:1 collections
 - many to many collections
 - custom repository
-- cascading
-- identity map
 - lifecycle hooks